ajbajb/web-art-fall2017/syllabus2017.md

 ## Course Texts
-Vannevar Bush “As We May Think”
+* Vannevar Bush “As We May Think”
-TIm Berners-Lee “Long Live the Web”
+* Tim Berners-Lee “Long Live the Web”
-Natalie Bookchin and Alexei Shulgin “Introduction to net.art (1994-1999)” Doug Rushkoff “Program or Be Programmed”
+* Natalie Bookchin and Alexei Shulgin “Introduction to net.art (1994-1999)”
+* Doug Rushkoff “Program or Be Programmed”
-Olia Lialina “Rich User Experience, UI, and Desktopization of War” Zuckerman “The Internet’s Original Sin”
+* Olia Lialina “Rich User Experience, UI, and Desktopization of War”
+* Zuckerman “The Internet’s Original Sin”
-Optional:
+* Optional:
-	Borges “Garden of Forking Paths”
+	* Borges “Garden of Forking Paths”
-	 Jer Thorp [“On Data and Performance”] (http://blog.blprnt.com/blog/blprnt/on-data-and-performance)
+	* Jer Thorp [“On Data and Performance”] (http://blog.blprnt.com/blog/blprnt/on-data-and-performance)

 ## Course Materials
-A computer that can connect to the internet
+* A computer that can connect to the internet
-Atom - a text editor-- atom.io
+* Atom - a text editor-- atom.io
-Github desktop client-- desktop.github.com
+* Github desktop client-- desktop.github.com

 ## Major Assignments
 We will posting to our class blog a collection of web arts we find interesting, perplexing, notable.